Northwestern Mutual: Controversies

 In 2015, claims were brought against Northwestern Mutual for illegally changing how it calculated dividends on deferred, fixed annuities, reducing yearly payouts to 4000 current and 29,000 former annuity owners.
 The change had been made in 1985.
-Northwestern agreed to pay $84 million dollars to settle the lawsuit.
+Northwestern agreed to pay $84 million to settle the lawsuit.

 In 2023, authorities in New Hampshire investigated multiple Northwestern Mutual brokers based at Northwestern Mutual Northern New England based in Manchester, New Hampshire.
 The brokers were accused of misleading marketing practices, and Managing Partner Scott Christensen was investigated by the New Hampshire Bureau of Securities Regulation and FINRA for failing to properly supervise the brokers in his office.
 At least one employee was found to have asked an acquaintance to make client calls despite having no financial licensure and no status as an employee or contractor with Northwestern Mutual.
 Another employee was permitted by the company to resign while being investigated internally for sending unauthorized client emails.
 Northwestern Mutual settled the case for $400,000.

+In a 2025 Guardian investigation, Northwestern Mutual was accused of manipulating interns to make aggressive sales pitches for expensive and unneeded whole life insurance policies to their personal contacts, with a fee-paying structure that often leaves interns in financial debt or effectively earning less than minimum wage.
+The recruitment of interns are said to be a methodology to mine them for the names of potential sales contacts, with a substantial likelihood that the intern will get little in return.
+The article also suggests that the inappropriate use of the cover of sales personnel being a "financial planner", when this is not strictly accurate, is used to entice customers into buying the whole life insurance, which will give them a poor return compared to other investments.

+On November 20, 2025, the U.S. Equal Employment Opportunity Commission (EEOC) announced that it was asking a federal court to compel Northwestern Mutual to disclose details about its diversity, equity, and inclusion (DEI) policies, pursuant to an administrative subpoena the agency had issued.
+The EEOC issued the subpoena as part of its investigation into claims by a Northwestern Mutual employee who alleged that he and other white male employees were denied promotion opportunities because of the company’s alleged “illegal” DEI policy.
+Alleging Title VII discrimination, the employee asserts that the employer’s DEI practices provided “additional support and opportunities for women and people of color” and that the company adopted metrics encouraging the promotion of those groups.
+He contends that these practices resulted in discrimination against him based on his “race (White), sex (male), color, and national origin (American-Irish).”
+He also alleges that he was retaliated against for raising concerns about the DEI policy and its effect on advancement.